dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   have much money)
   - he's learning a new form of magic and really doesn't want to pay attention to anything else at the moment
+- but everyone is giving him shit
+  - people are literally queued up to create negative situations for him